Online MBA (OMBA)

 OMBA-Specific Course & Grade Policies

-Students are expected to actively participate in the learning journey by maintaining regular interaction within the Blackboard system (the gateway to other interfaces within OMBA) and submitting assignments on time.
+Students are expected to actively participate in the learning journey by maintaining regular interaction within the Blackboard Learning Management System and submitting assignments on time.

 Building a reputation of respect and professionalism is critical for success in the world of business.
 When working for a company, if you commit to attending an appointment or an event, it is expected that you honor that commitment.
 Your time at Questrom is no different.
 The OMBA program fosters a professional culture by imposing adherence to our no-show policy on a three-strikes basis.